Persona 5 Strikers review — I didn’t see this coming

 Persona 5 Strikers does not feel like Dynasty Warriors.
 That’s a relief.
 Strikers is just more Persona 5.
 It looks and sounds just like its predecessor.
 It just has a different combat system, but even that takes its queues from Persona 5.

-Now, Strikers isn’t exactly on the same scope as a full blown Persona game.
+Now, Strikers isn’t exactly on the same scope as a full-blown Persona game.
 The social aspects aren’t as robust.
 You aren’t forging relationships with your characters or eating beef bowls to increase your personality stats.
 And it’s not as long.
 Persona 5 may take you about 100 hours to beat.
 Strikers took me a bit over 30 hours to complete.
 I’m not going to complain about that, though.
 That felt like a good length for an action role-playing game, and it makes sense that the experience would be a bit shorter without the calendar events that can fill out a normal Persona game (you aren’t studying for tests or picking up after-school jobs).

 But you’re still collecting Personas and fusing them to make new ones.
 You’re still rocking out to an amazing soundtrack (which includes a nice collection of new songs and remixed tunes from Persona 5).
 If you liked Persona 5, you’re still going to have a great time.